The Meaning of the Moon

 In divination, if the Tarot Moon card refers to a person, it's somebody who awakens your longing by seeming able to fulfill it.
 But as said above, that's not the likely outcome.
 Instead, your longing will probably be increased, which is not at all a bad thing, although frustrating at times.

 If the Tarot Moon card refers to an event, it's a moment when your longing is obvious to you and things happen that increase it.
 It can create a turmoil of emotions in you, but you welcome it — albeit with some trepidation.
 At the very least, you're reminded of your emotional needs and the importance of trying to satisfy them.

-About the Tarot Moon Card
+A. E. Waite about the Tarot Moon Card

 - The Magician